< Browse to Previous Essay | Browse to Next Essay >

 Carnegie Art Center

 In May 1970, Walla Walla Public Library moved to a new building at 238 E Alder Street.
 On October 6, 1971, thanks to efforts by the Walla Walla Art Club, Allied Arts Council, Arts Unlimited, and other groups, the Carnegie library building reopened as the Carnegie Center of the Arts.
 In 1975 the building was added to the National Register of Historic Places.
 In 1995 the name was changed to Carnegie Art Center.
+The center closed in 2014.

 Travel through time (chronological order):